45 Productive things to do when bored at work

 If you are working from home, it is equally important to have a neat and clean workspace as in the office, so that it encourages you to work.

-In the office, your workspace is limited to your desk only.
+In the office, your workspace is limited to your desk.
 However, at home, your workspace extends to the entire room.
-Closets are included because despite being not visible, a messy closet can impact your mood subconsciously when you see it, even from outside.
+Closets are included because, despite not being visible, a messy closet can impact your mood subconsciously when you see it, even from outside.
 Just as a tidy desk helps you focus, a well-organized closet contributes to a more serene and efficient workspace.

 Whenever you have free time, organize your closet.